alastria/test-environment/README.md

-# Alastria (Quorum) Test Environments
+# Alastria (Quorum & Besu) Test Environments
-In this repository you will find all the tools required to test, develop and experiment with Alastria's GoQuorum network infrastructure on the Alastria Telsius network.
+In this repository you will find all the tools required to test, develop and experiment with Alastria's QBFT network infrastructure on the Alastria network using both GoQuorum and BESU (WIP) client.

 ## Enodes